India national under-23 football team: 2009 SAFF Championship

 Before the 2009 SAFF Championship in Bangladesh, it was announced that India would send the under-23 side to the tournament.
 India were placed in Group A with Afghanistan, Maldives, and Nepal.
 In their first match against Afghanistan, India won 1–0 through Jeje Lalpekhlua.
 In their next match against Nepal, a Sushil Kumar Singh goal was the difference as India won again 1–0.
 Despite losing the last match of the group stage to Maldives 2–0 India were still through to the semi-finals.

 India defeated Bangladesh in the semi-finals 1–0 through Sushil Kumar Singh.
 Finally, in the final against Maldives, India won through penalties 3–1 after finishing extra-time with the score at 0–0 to win the championship.

 Results and fixtures

 For past match results of the national team, see the team's results page.

-The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.